Lyceris-chan/GenshinImpact/README.md

 Ad astra abyssoque! traveler.

-# Instructions - Regarding the script - Older drivers

-There will be a YouTube video covering this soon.

 # Download the script
 You can download the script here: https://github.com/Lyceris-chan/GenshinImpact/archive/master.zip

+# Notes

+It might be necessary to place the script on your desktop, since some people had issues when the script was run from a directory with spaces in it.

 # Errors / Issues